edylle/hockey-game/README.md

     java -jar hockey-game.jar

-Once the system is up and running, you haven't made any changes in applications.properties, it is possible to access it with by the URI http://localhost:8080/hockey
+Once the system is up and running, if you haven't made any changes in applications.properties, it is possible to access it with by the URI http://localhost:8080/hockey

 ## Home page explanation